btmartin721/ClineHelpR/README.md

     )
 ```

 You can change the bb.buffer argument to a larger or smaller value. prepare_rasters() will crop your raster layers to the sampling locality extent, and if bb.buffer = 0.5, a 0.5 degree buffer will be added to the sampling extent.
+This is useful for making the background points later.

 If your sample.file has a header line, set header = TRUE.
 If not, set header = FALSE.

 ### Generate Background Points

 Then you can run partition_raster_bg().
-This will generate a bunch of background points for running MAXENT.
+This will generate a bunch of background points for when you run MAXENT.

 ```
 bg <-